utopia-foss/utopia/README.md

 notice that some packages might need to be installed differently.
 Ubuntu is shipped with APT.

-1. Mac OS X users need to start by installing the Apple Command Line Tools by executing
+1. __macOS__ users need to start by installing the Apple Command Line Tools by executing

         xcode-select --install